-Our first quarter results were consistent with our expectations, and we reaffirmed our full-year business outlook in connection with announcing those results.
-Given the significant impact that changes in foreign exchange rates have recently had on our results, we are providing more information about our performance at constant currency rates.
+Our third quarter results were consistent with our expectations, and we reaffirmed our full-year business outlook in connection with announcing those results.
+Given the significant impact that fluctuations in foreign currency exchange rates continue to have on our results, we are providing additional information in this management's discussion and analysis about our performance at constant currency rates.

-Revenues from ongoing businesses increased in constant currency as 5% combined growth from our Legal, Tax & Accounting and Intellectual Property & Science businesses was partially offset by our Financial & Risk business, which was essentially unchanged.
-The increase in revenues from ongoing businesses in constant currency was due to contributions from acquisitions and revenues from existing businesses.
+Revenues from ongoing businesses increased in constant currency as combined growth of 3% from our Legal, Tax & Accounting and Intellectual Property & Science businesses was partially offset by the performance of our Financial & Risk business, which was essentially unchanged.
+The increase in revenues from ongoing businesses in constant currency was entirely from existing businesses.